Weekly Wrap: Top Value Funds, Best International Companies, and Inflation Hedges That Haven't

 This week, my colleague Ruth Saldanha focused on a subset of that list, the best international companies.
 Two dozen companies made the list.
 One of the undervalued stocks among them: Anheuser-Busch InBev (BUD).
 We think its shares are worth $90 apiece.
 Director Philip Gorham calls AB InBev “a monster with vast global scale as well as regional density.”
 He also notes that the brewer boasts one of the strongest cost advantages among the consumer defensive companies our analysts cover.

 Or should I say, “Paramount.”
-Taking a page out of Meta/Facebook’s (FB) playbook, Viacom/CBS announced this week its rebrand to Paramount Global (PARA).
+Taking a page out of Meta/Facebook’s (META) playbook, Viacom/CBS announced this week its rebrand to Paramount Global (PARA).
 That’s not surprising, considering that the company not only put up solid streaming numbers for the fourth quarter but also updated its streaming guidance for 2024 to 100 million, up from 65 million-75 million.
 To get there, Viacom/CBS…er, Paramount…will need to spend a lot of money on content.

 That increased spend led Morningstar to snip its fair value estimate on the stock to $58 from $61.
 “We expect the continued investment required to grow the streaming business will limit margin expansion more than we’d previously expected,” noted senior analyst Neil Macker.
 Even after that fair value haircut, shares look quite undervalued.